lukaszmenc/pixel-art-color-changer/README.md

 - `pacc.py` on Windows

 in project's directory to run the app.
 1. Load image using "Open file" button.
 App will display the image and prepare the color palette.
+Thumbnail at the bottom will always show the original image.

 ![Main view image](https://github.com/lukaszmenc/pixel-art-color-changer/blob/master/images/mainview.PNG)